samjulien/blog/_posts/2018-09-05-on-the-nature-of-oauth2-scopes.markdown

 Although stretching scopes beyond that usage is possible, it isn’t trivial or natural – contrary to what common naïve narratives would want you to believe.

+{% include tweet_quote.html quote_text=".@vibronet on why using OAuth2 scopes in every authorization scenario is not a good idea." %}

 ## The Problem